chang-ntu/chang-ntu.github.io/_pages/about.md

   <div class="news-content">
     We are organizing a workshop on Reliable and Efficient Multi-agent Services at ICWS 2026, to be held in Sydney, Australia, on July 13–18, 2026.
     Paper submissions are now invited!
-    Please see the <a href="https://supperannoy.github.io/rems2026/">Call for Papers</a> for details.
+Please see <a href="https://supperannoy.github.io/rems2026/">Call for Papers</a> for details.
   </div>
 </div>

+---

 # Work Experience